Deposit vs Down Payment:

 Read on for everything you need to know about the deposit & down payment in real estate!

-Depending on the way the contract is worded, a deposit is usually due within 24 hours of subject removal.
+Depending on the way the contract is worded, a deposit is usually due either upon or within 24 hours of subject removal.
 If subjects do not remove, then the deposit is not due.

-The deposit ensures that the buyer’s offer has been made in good faith, and that they have the intention of closing the deal.
-In the case that a buyer removes subjects, and hands in the deposit but refuses to complete on the purchase then the seller may get to keep the deposit and the buyer would forego it.
+The deposit ensures that the buyer is committing to the purchase in good faith, and that they have the intention of closing the deal upon removing subjects.
+The only way that a buyer would lose their deposit is if they DO remove subjects and hand in the deposit, but later refuse to complete on the purchase.
+In that situation, the seller may get to keep the deposit and the buyer would forego it.

 The amount of the deposit is not fixed, and can be higher or lower depending on the location market conditions.
 It is typically a percentage basis, so the amount depends on the value of the property.